Building Community Resilience

 The Philippines

 Situated along the Pacific Ring of Fire and the Pacific Typhoon Belt, the Philippines is prone to various hazards due to its geographical location.
-Floods, storm surges, landslides, earthquakes, volcanic eruptions, and drought are the common hazards th
+Floods, storm surges, landslides, earthquakes, volcanic eruptions, and drought are the common hazards that the country deals with constantly.

 15 Oct 2023